linustolke/d1make/README.md

 An explained sequence of events
 1. `d1make.py` - Opens up sessions, configure PATH and other tool settings and starts `d1make-server.py`.
-1. This can be repeated several times, once for each host to use.
+1. This is repeated several times, once for each host to use.
 1. When `d1make-server.py` processes starts, it opens a FIFO to receive requests and reports that FIFO back together with load information.
 1. `d1make.py` reads the `makefile` and replaces locations where make is called with calls to `d1make-client.py`.
 1. `d1make.py` starts `make` on the modified `makefile`.